dotnet/android/Documentation/guides/MSBuildBestPractices.md

 [static_csharp]: https://softwareengineering.stackexchange.com/questions/161222/dont-use-static-in-c
 [project_system]: https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProjectSystemTools

-# Best Practices for Xamarin.Android MSBuild targets
+# Best Practices for .NET for Android MSBuild targets

-## Naming in Xamarin.Android targets
+## Naming in .NET for Android targets

 As mentioned [above](/MSBuildBestPractices.md#naming), a good amount of consideration should be done before adding new public-facing